alecmuffett/real-world-onion-sites/README.md

 - Check for SSL availability and upgrade to that if available
 - Check that the site is up and the link works
 - Stable sites, HTTP and/or HTTPS only

-- No "onion-only" sites
+# Theme
-  - this list is for substantial, mainstream websites with onion presence
+This list is for substantial, commercial or social-good mainstream websites with onion presence
+- no sites for tech with less than (arbitrary) 10,000 users
+- no "onion-only" sites
+- no onion-only sites
+- no sketchy sites

 The editor may choose to annotate or drop any entries as deemed fit.